 In a mixer, add the milk/yeast and saffron along with the ricotta cheese, sugar and salt.
 Blend well.
 Slowly add the flour while mixing on low speed.
 When well incorporated, spoon in the soft butter and mix until smooth.
 Cover with a kitchen towel and let rest 40-50 min.

 Preheat oven to 450F.

 Cut dough in half.
 Cover one half and roll the the other half into a long rectangle, about 6” wide and 1/2” thick.

-Cut in thin strips and roll into shape.
+Cut into thin strips and roll into an S-shape.
 Place on a baking tray, add the raisins, cover, and let rest for another 30 min.
 Repeat with the second half of dough.